 Shipping and logistics operations are an essential part of any business.
 However, as companies get bigger, the complexity and scope of supply chain processes can get complicated, and handling logistics internally can overwhelm staff and resources.

-A failure to handle logistics properly can result in missed deadlines, a loss in client confidence and a decline in profitability.
-For any business contemplating outsourcing logistics versus managing in house, you first need to think about the advantages and disadvantages of each.
+A failure to handle logistics properly can result in missed deadlines, loss of client confidence, and a decline in profitability.
+For any business contemplating outsourcing logistics versus managing in-house, you first need to think about the advantages and disadvantages of each.

 - Do you need more time for other tasks?
 Are you failing to give attention to other vital areas of your business?